Tony118g/captured/README.md

 2. Click on the button labeled "New" from the dashboard in the top right corner and select the "Create new app" option in the drop-down menu.
 3. Enter a unique name for the application and select the region you are in.
     * For this project, the unique name is "captured" and the region selected is Europe.
-4. Click on "create app".
+4. Click on "Create app".
 5. Navigate to the "Deploy" section by clicking the "Deploy" tab in the navbar.
 6. Select "GitHub" as the deployment method and click "Connect to GitHub".
 7. Search for the GitHub repository that you wish to deploy.